milomedia/tilix/_posts/2017-01-20-new-entrants.md

 Energy UK sets out the contribution the energy industry makes to the UK economy with [Energy in the UK][104] and [The energy market explained][105]

 In [guidance for independent energy suppliers.][106]
 BEIS provides contact details for relevant policy leads plus links to key documents and events that impact on independent suppliers.

+Elexon provide valuable guidance on [Market Entry][108].

 Cornwall Energy provides [training, events and forums][10] targeted at the UK energy and water sectors.